aneilbaboo/accesscontrol-plus/README.md

 ## Features

-* Roles with inheritance
-* Globbing to match roles and scopes
+* Define roles using inheritance
-* Attribute-based access control
+* Write fine grained permissions
+* Test arbitrary attributes (e.g. of the request or requested resource)
+* Restrict permissions to fields on the resource
-* Resource constraints based on permission
+* Apply constraints to operations on the resource
-* Explains why permission granted or denied
+* Get explanation why a permission was granted or denied
-* Chainable API useful for modular policy definition
+* Use wildcard matching in policies
+* Define policies in parts
+* Write policies in an easy-to-read format using a chainable API
-* Typescript ready
+* Use Typescript

 ## Quick start